 - 1 teaspoon red chili powder

-- 2 tablespoon Kasuri Methi Dried Fenugreek Leaves
+- 1 tablespoon Kasuri Methi (dry fenugreek leaves)

 - Add red chili powder, sugar, garam masala, and salt.
 Stir to combine.
-Bring the gravy to a boil once, reduce the heat and allow to simmer for 10 minutes over low heat.
+Bring the gravy to a boil once, reduce the heat and allow to simmer for 3 – 5 minutes over low heat.
 Taste and adjust the seasoning according to preference.

-- Now add the paneer cubes to the pan, reduce the heat to low, cover and cook for 5 minutes.
+- Now add the paneer cubes to the makhani gravy, stir to combine, reduce the heat to low, and cook for 5 minutes.

 - Add the crushed kasuri methi leaves and mix nicely.
 Garnish with cream and fresh coriander.

-- Serve the Jain Style Paneer Makhani with chapati or naan.
+- Serve the Paneer Butter Masala with chapati or naan.

 - After grinding it is essential to filter the makhani gravy using a sieve before adding paneer.
 This step makes the gravy restaurant style smooth.